 If you decide to store your motorhome at a storage site then opt for one with good security such as 24 hour access control and monitoring, perimeter fencing and CCTV.
 Looking at CaSSOA-approved sites (www.cassoa.co.uk) is a great place to start, especially if you look for those that are Platinum or Gold Standard, but remember that sites that aren’t members of CaSSOA can be equally good – it’s all about the security systems they have in place.

 The postcode of your storage location is also a major rating factor, so be sure to check with your insurance company before moving your motorhome to a new location, as they will generally be able to tell you how it will affect your insurance premium.

-Also make sure that you remove valuable items and consider removing soft furnishings from your motorhome when it is in storage in order to reduce the attractiveness of it to a would-be thief.
+Also, make sure that you remove valuable items and consider removing soft furnishings from your motorhome when it is in storage in order to reduce its attractiveness of it to a would-be thief.

 Keeping your motorhome safe when travelling